 What is mortgage underwriting?
 It’s the process a lender uses to determine if the risk (especially the risk that the borrower will default) of offering a mortgage loan to a particular borrower is acceptable.
 The definition of "acceptable" will be defined by a number of things, including a lender's risk appetite (how much risk the lender is prepared to take on).

 Large-volume lenders (think Halifax mortgages or Santander mortgages) have developed largely automated decision-making processes based on credit scoring.
 Automated underwriting doesn’t necessarily mean that you won’t see a person (your application may still be handled face to face).
 It just means that the final decision will be automated…a real life computer says no (or yes) moment.

-In a nutshell human underwriting allows for a wide range of circumstances to be individually considered.
-This approach is particularly useful if you’ve got ‘non standard’ or complex circumstances.
-Members of the armed forces posted abroad and elderly people seeking mortgages are two examples that have recently been in the spotlight.
+In a nutshell, human underwriting allows for a wide range of circumstances to be individually considered.
+This approach is particularly useful if you’ve got ‘non-standard’ or complex circumstances - for example, if you're in the armed forces, or if you're over a certain age.

 With building societies accounting for around 30% of all mortgage loans (Q2 2016), and most building societies adopting the human underwriting approach, we asked the Vernon Building Society in Stockport how they handle mortgage applications and what makes them different as a mortgage lender:

 Ian Keeling, Head of Sales and Marketing at the Vernon, said "With mortgage advisers in every branch, we are able to provide potential borrowers with a single point of contact, which enables our human (not computer!) underwriters to make a well-informed and common sense lending decision based on the individual's circumstances and rich local knowledge.
 It is not uncommon for larger lenders to automatically reject individuals based on their credit score alone, without fully understanding the individual's situation."

 What makes one lender say yes and another say no?